DE{CODE}: New Features for Headless WordPress

 Here we can click on WP Admin to be sent to the WordPress admin for our site.
 So here is our back end powering this experience.
 Let’s head to posts, and we can see here that it’s been pre-populated with a number of dummy blog posts.
 So this is where all that data is coming from for our new site.
 Let’s also take a look at plugins.
 Here you can see several plugins have been installed and activated to enable headless WordPress development.

-Let’s pay particular attention to Atlas Content Modeler.
+Let’s pay particular attention to Headless WordPress Content Modeler.
 So over in the sidebar, we click on Content Modeler.
 You can see here that two pieces of custom content have been created for us, projects and testimonials.
 And we can see those here in the sidebar.
 So we have projects, a list of those, as well as testimonials, and a list of those.
 So this is where the projects and testimonials data that we saw in the front end site is coming from.

 So we’ve made some great progress.
-We’ve seen how from the user portal we can create a new Atlas app.
+We’ve seen how from the user portal we can create a new Headless WordPress app.
 And when we do that, it creates not only a front-end JavaScript application to serve the pages of your site, but also it creates the WordPress back end that powers that experience and saves you the trouble of linking the two up.
 It connects those two so that the front-end app is able to source its data from the WordPress back end.

 From there we were able to take a look at the front-end app and see it running live online, as well as poke around in the WordPress admin and see some of the custom data types or data models and also some of the dummy data that’s been created for us.
 So in very little time, you can see that we have a full blown working headless WordPress application running now.